ShreeSub/CmyPlot/CONTRIBUTING.md

 Before you guys begin, please make sure that you abide by the terms of the [CODE_OF_CONDUCT](https://github.com/ShreeSub/CmyPlot/blob/main/CODE_OF_CONDUCT.md).

+We have created a [RoadMap](https://github.com/ShreeSub/CmyPlot/projects/1) for easier navigation adn to provide information about the existing issues and lots of todos.
+Please have  a look for inspiration.

 This document is a quick guide through for you guys with all the steps from  new Issue creation, forking the repo, creating, reviewing and merging the Pull Requests.

 ## Steps Involved